Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/a44ed994-d096-4678-abd4-6ca2a8ade344)
 *Figure 167: Image of a Shion crying in the darkness.
 Image Taken By: Steven Grevera*

-Apparitions are wandering enemies that will usually proceed to extinguish a life should the player be caught by them regardless of health value..
+Apparitions are wandering enemies that will usually proceed to extinguish a life should the player be caught by them, regardless of health value.
 All Apparitions behave differently and have unique characteristics.
-Some are even unique to specific corridors themselves or specific difficulties of those corridors.
+Some are even unique to specific corridors themselves or have specific difficulties in those corridors.

-To avoid an Apparition, players need to hide without any light sources in the corridors safe hiding zone which will change it’s appearance and type each corridor type.
-Some may be closets, some may be small baskets.
+To avoid an Apparition, players need to hide without any light sources in the corridor's safe hiding zone, which will change its appearance and type each corridor type.
+Some may be closets; some may be small baskets.
 If an Apparition finds you while you are hiding within a hiding spot due to unfortunate circumstances, you will lose a life regardless of health value.

 Apparitions spawn based on the location of the player as well as how fast they are moving through the corridor and the amount of noise they are making.
-Once and Apparition is spawned, usually near the player, they will track the player by those noises and lights that they are using.
-By using things like Butterfly Lanterns, they can appear mostly invisible to Apparitions’s, albeit unless they get close enough to the player.
+Once an Apparition is spawned, usually near the player, they will track the player by those noises and lights that they are using.
+By using things like Butterfly Lanterns, they can appear mostly invisible to Apparitions, albeit unless they get close enough to the player.

 There are two key indicators to know that an apparition is nearby.
 One of the easiest to hear will be two distinct sounds.
 You will start to hear your own heartbeat, for starters.
-Then the second, will proceed to be a unique sound to that entity itself.
+The second will proceed to be a unique sound to that entity itself.
 These sounds could be bells for the dancers or screams for the monsters.
 The other indicator is flickering light sources.
 If a light source is flickering, it means that you should find shelter.
-As not all entities use sound and your only means of knowing one is present is your heartbeat or the light sources flickering.
+Not all entities use sound and your only means of knowing one is present is your heartbeat or the light sources flickering.

 When you are discovered, a red light will beam out of the Apparition and they will pursue you.
-Until that red light disappears, you are in “pursuit” and if they catch you, it’s a life lost, or a game over if it’s your last one.
+Until that red light disappears, you are in “pursuit,” and if they catch you, it’s a life lost or a game over if it’s your last one.

 If you are being chased by an Apparition and you close a door behind yourself, depending on the Apparition in question, they will begin to bang on the door you closed on them as if it was locked.
-After a certain amount of hits they will break through and continue to chase you.
-Allowing you to use doors as a means to buy you time should you be pursued.
+After a certain amount of hits, they will break through and continue to chase you.
+This allows you to use doors as a means to buy time should you be pursued.